|home||[ writing ]||bicycle repair||travel|

 Put the two factors together, sprinkle with some redneck bigots, and you get Rodney King riots laying waste to entire city blocks.

-Anyway, the upshot is that while there is no place in Berlin where I wouldn't walk at any time of the night, I recommend some caution in certain places in US cities.
+Anyway, the upshot is that while there is no place in Berlin where I wouldn't walk at any time of the night, I recommend some caution in US cities.
 Ask the locals to make sure you don't end up in the wrong part of town, especially when you are looking for a place to live.

 Poverty is very visible.
-San Francisco, a city with a population of 800,000, has nearly half as many homeless people as the whole of Germany, population 80 million (accounts differ; how does one count homeless people?).
+San Francisco, a tremendously rich city with a population of 800,000, has nearly half as many homeless people as the whole of Germany, population 80 million (accounts differ; how does one count homeless people?).
 When you walk through downtown streets at night, you'll find a dirty pile of rags in most doorways, often with a parked shopping cart full of plastic bags nearby.
 There is someone sleeping in that.
 There are unbelievably filthy people staggering down the street, and panhandlers asking for "spare change" all over the place.
 Some are demented and scream unintelligible things at people.
 There is no universal health care or welfare system.
-In fact, there is a law that nobody can receive welfare for more than five years of his life.
+In fact, there is a law that nobody can receive welfare for more than five years of their life.

 By the way, homeless people are almost never a safety concern.
 They